bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_main.md

 # Add menu entry to sidebar.
-[menu.statistical]                       # name of menu section (main module) name = "Overview"        # name of this item in that menu weight = 10                           # location in that menu
+[menu.statistical]                       # name of menu section (main module) name = "Statistical signal processing: overview"        # name of this item in that menu weight = 10                           # location in that menu

 +++